Top 5 Employee Misclassification Penalties to Avoid

 3. Legal and Punitive Damages

-4. Back Payments to Re-classified Workers
+4. Back Payments to Re-Classified Workers

-Compliance Protects Your Company from Employee Misclassification
+Proper Workforce Compliance Protects Your Organization From Worker Misclassification

-The information provided in the MBO Blog does not constitute legal, tax or financial advice.
+The information provided in the MBO blog does not constitute legal, tax, or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
-Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.
+Before acting on any information in the MBO blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.

 Categories